How to cope with running your own business

 8. Accept that you’ll make mistakes

 Making mistakes is ultimately how you learn what works and what doesn’t.
-Although you can learn from common mistakes made by others, you’re going to make mistakes of your own, and that’s ok.
+Although you can learn from common mistakes made by others, you’re going to make mistakes of your own, and that’s OK.
 No business is perfect; mistakes are still made by many established business owners, but it’s how you learn from them that can propel your business forward.

 9. Always keep tabs on your competition